EricChen521/Free_solvation_Energy_Cal/README.md

 python getdvdl 5 ti001.en [01].* > dvdl.dat

 ```
 The dG (~1.03664 Kcal/mol in this benzene example) value will be shown at the last line of the generated dvdl.dat file.
-Since we the dG is decoupling the ligand from water, the solvation free energy is the reverse process, therefore the solvation free energy is -dG, which is -1.03664 Kcal/mol.
+Since we were decoupling the ligand from water, the solvation free energy is the reverse process, therefore the solvation free energy is -dG, which is -1.03664 Kcal/mol.

 *We thanks Thomas Steinbrecher's free energy calculation tutorial at http://ambermd.org/tutorials/advanced/tutorial9/.
 The script and template files in this tutorial were adpated from his work.